aliartiza75/deploy-eks-using-terraform/README.md

 ```

-13. An alert has been configured
+13. An alert has been configured.
+I have intentionally configured this alert to be generated.

 ![alert](./images/alert.png)

 ### 5. logging